-3.35 The Policing Board should develop a communications strategy to ensure widespread awareness-raising and advertising of the upcoming appointment of independent membership of PCSPs and DPCSPs and should consider using all appropriate opportunities, including social media, to attract as wide an audience as possible, including from young people and those from community groups and associations.
-Advertising the upcoming appointment of independent members should also reflect a more community friendly approach and the Policing Board may wish to engage with these constituents to explore how this may be done to best effect.
+- 3.34 The Policing Board should develop a communications strategy to ensure widespread awareness-raising and advertising of the upcoming appointment of independent membership of PCSPs and DPCSPs.
+The Policing Board should consider using all appropriate opportunities, including social media, to attract as wide an audience as possible, to ensure that candidates applying have a balance of skills, qualities and experience and, as far as practicable, are representative of the community in the district.
+Consideration should be given as to whether certain members of the community may be under-represented within the applicant pool, and the Policing Board should take lawful outreach positive action steps in publicising opportunities.
+Advertising the upcoming appointment of independent members should also reflect a more community friendly approach and the Policing Board may wish to engage at an early stage to explore how this may be done to best effect.
 Notices should also be placed on the websites of the Policing Board and the Councils in question, and there should be a facility for applicants to access further information on how to obtain application forms.
-It is important that these websites should be fully accessible to people with disabilities, as should the application form.

-3.36 Care should be taken to ensure that the field of potential independent members is as wide and inclusive as possible, bearing in mind that the overall membership of the PCSP or DPCSP should, as far as practicable, be representative of the district.
-The needs of particular groups within each of the section 75 categories should be specifically considered when devising and developing the publicity strategy, and the Policing Board should seek to learn lessons from the outcome of previous publicity campaigns in order to ensure the information is targeted so as to reach the widest possible audience.
+It is important that these websites should be fully accessible to people with disabilities, as should the application form. - 3.35 Care should be taken to ensure that the field of potential independent members is as wide and inclusive as possible, bearing in mind that the overall membership of the PCSP or DPCSP should, as far as practicable, be representative of the district.
+The needs of particular groups within each of the section 75 categories should be specifically considered when devising and developing the publicity strategy, and the Policing Board should seek to learn lessons from the outcome of previous publicity campaigns in order to ensure the information is targeted so as to reach the widest possible audience, and to particularly target those groups which may have been under-represented in previous competitions.
+In considering under representations, the Policing Board may also wish to look at data on public life positions in Northern Ireland.